OlympusDAO/olympus-frontend/README.md

 ### Feature Flags

-- Give: by default it is disabled.
-It can be enabled by setting the `REACT_APP_GIVE_ENABLED` environment variable to "true", or appending `give_enabled` as a URL parameter.
+- Give: by default it is enabled.
+It can be disabled by setting the `REACT_APP_GIVE_ENABLED` environment variable to "false".

 ## 👏🏽 Contributing Guidelines